Skip to main content

 How Does Metabolic Inflexibility Manifest?

-Studies show that many a high resting RER, meaning their bodies are stuck in a sugar-burning mode even when they should be using fat.
+Studies show that many individuals with prediabetes have a high resting RER, meaning their bodies are stuck in a sugar-burning mode even when they should be using fat.
 This explains why a generic diet and exercise plan can feel so punishing and yield such poor results for them.
 They are fighting against their own cellular programming.

 The table below outlines the distinct physiological challenges faced by a prediabetic employee within a health-contingent framework compared to a metabolically healthy colleague.